jjn7702/SECJ1023-PT2/Submission/sec08_23242/Group 10/Final Report/Readme.md

-This picture shows that polymorphism is demonstrated through the use of pure virtual functions (getDetails() and LoadFile()) in the Item class, which are overridden in derived classes (Food, Toy, Medicine, Other) to provide diƯerent implementations based on the specific type of item.
+This picture shows that polymorphism is demonstrated through the use of pure virtual functions (getDetails() and LoadFile()) in the Item class, which are overridden in derived classes (Food, Toy, Medicine, Other) to provide different implementations based on the specific type of item.

 - Composition: